 Maha portfolios: Ajit Pawar gets Finance, Anil Deshmukh Home

+Aaditya Thackeray has been given charge of the environment, tourism and protocol departments

-Mumbai: Maharashtra Deputy Chief Minister and senior NCP leader Ajit Pawar has got the finance and planning department while his party colleague Anil Deshmukh is the new Home Minister of the state, a senior official said on Sunday.
+Mumbai: Maharashtra Deputy Chief Minister and senior NCP leader Ajit Pawar has got the finance and planning department while party colleague Anil Deshmukh is the state's new Home minister, a senior official said on Sunday.

 Besides, first-time Shiv Sena MLA Aaditya Thackeray, who is the son of Chief Minister Uddhav Thackeray, has been given charge of the environment, tourism and protocol departments, he said.

-Senior Congress leader Balasaheb Thorat has got the revenue ministry, the official added.
+Senior Congress leader Balasaheb Thorat has got the revenue ministry while his party colleague and former chief minister Ashok Chavan got the Public Works Department (PWD)- excluding public undertakings, the official added.

+NCP's former leader of opposition in state Legislative Council Dhananjay Munde has got the social justice department while party leader Jitendra Awhad has been given housing.

 With this allocation of portfolios, the Sharad Pawar- led NCP has got most of the 'plum' ministries.

-There were speculations that either Ajit Pawar or Jayant Patil of the NCP would get the Home department, but the portfolio has been allocated to their party colleague Anil Deshmukh.
+There were speculations that either Ajit Pawar or Jayant Patil of the NCP would get the Home department, but the portfolio has been allocated to their party colleague Anil Deshmukh, the MLA from Katol in Nagpur district of Vidarbha.

+The chief minister has kept the general administration department (GAD), information and technology, and law and judiciary departments with himself.

+The urban development department has been allocated to Shiv Sena's Eknath Shinde, who will also hold charge of PWD (public undertakings).

+Senior Shiv Sena leader Subhash Desai has got industries and mineral departments, while party leader Anil Parab got the transport and parliamentary affairs departments.

-Earlier, Governor Bhagat Singh Koshyari approved the allocation of portfolios as proposed by the chief minister.
+Governor Bhagat Singh Koshyari on Sunday approved the list of portfolios as proposed by the chief minister, a Raj Bhavan spokesperson earlier said.

 The list of portfolios to be allocated to ministers was sent to the governor on Saturday evening.